azhuravlev1/MRP_LondonTransit_RealEstate/README.md

 relationship between these structural network metrics and changes in housing prices.
 The project provides novel, data-driven insights into the economic impacts of transport infrastructure, offering a new analytical perspective for urban planning and housing policy.

+Full Project Report can be found in "MRP Report Andrey Zhuravlev.pdf"